Roof Flashing Repair in Florida: How to Know If It’s Causing Your Roof Leak

 A roof leak can originate higher up on the roof and travel between layers before appearing at a lower point.
 Water follows the path of least resistance until it finds an opening, such as a pipe penetration.
 This doesn’t necessarily mean the flashing has failed—it may just be where the water is escaping.
 If the flashing appears intact, inspecting further up the roof is essential to find the true source of the leak.

-Excessive Water or Gutter Issues
+Excessive Rain or Gutter Issues

 Sometimes, Florida rain comes down so fast that your gutters and roof valleys just can’t keep up.
 When this happens, water can spill over, making it look like you have a leak when it’s really just too much rain at once.
 If your flashing looks fine, the solution might be as simple as adding a downspout or extending the flashing a bit.
 Think back to the last big storm—if the leak only happened then, your drainage system might just need a small tweak.